ChimeraOS/chimeraos/BUILDING.md

 - btrfs-progs
 - [pikaur](https://aur.archlinux.org/packages/pikaur/) (not available in the official repo)

+Additionally the multilib repository needs to be enabled in ``/etc/pacman.conf``.

 # Building the gamerOS image

 To build run the following command: